CainLabs/CainCyberLabs-Compliance-Compass/README.md

 This project is licensed under the MIT License.
 See the LICENSE file for details.

 Contact
-For support or consulting inquiries, please contact: Caincyberlabs email......
+For support or consulting questions, please feel free to contact Caincyberlabs at: [email]